Universe People

-Universe People or Cosmic People of Light Powers or Heavenly Angels (Vesmírní lidé sil světla) is a Czech and Slovak UFO religion founded in the 1990s and centered on Ivo A. Benda.
+Universe People or Cosmic People of Light Powers or Heavenly Angels (Vesmírní lidé sil světla) is a Czech, Slovak UFO religion & a doomsday cult founded in the 1990s and centered on Ivo A. Benda.
 Their belief system is based upon the existence of extraterrestrial civilizations communicating with Benda and other contactees since October 1997 telepathically and later even by direct personal contact.
 They are considered to be the most distinctive UFO religion in the Czech Republic.

-Since at least 2007, they have distinctly opposed RFID chipping and warn against the human implantation thereof, which they claim is an attempt to enslave the human race.
+Since at least 2007, they have distinctly opposed RFID chipping and warn against the human implantation thereof, which they claim is an attempt by the Saurians to enslave the human race.

-Following the mass suicide of the members of the cult Heaven's Gate in 1997, the Universe People attracted the attention of Czech media as a group with similar ideology and potential to commit similar acts.
+Following the mass suicide of the members of the cult Heaven's Gate in 1997, the Universe People attracted the attention of the Czech media as a group with a similar ideology and the potential to commit similar acts.
 The probability of this development has diminished in later years (2004).
 On several occasions, the group also managed to appear in the Czech and Slovak mass media.

 History

 A sympathizer of the Universe People in Prague, Letná, May 2002.

 Ivo A. Benda began his public activities in the middle of the 1990s.
 He has organized more than 180 lectures, visited by more than 12,000 people (according to his own words).
-In 1997, he published the book Rozhovory s poučením od mých přátel z vesmíru (Interviews With Instructions From My Friends From the Universe).
+In 1997, he published the book Rozhovory s poučením od mých přátel z vesmíru (Talks with Teachings from my Cosmic Friends).
 At the beginning of the 2000s he appeared in the mass media, such as TV Nova and in the Czech Television (Czech public television).
 Some of the visitors of his public lectures considered his speeches as a perfect mystification or joke, however, some psychiatrists labelled his performances as a bizarre psychotic delusion.
-From 1998 to 2000, the ideology of the Universe People was close to sectarianism, with a central idea of coming cosmic catastrophe and evacuation of people to another planet.
+From 1998 to 2000, the ideology of the Universe People was close to sectarianism, with a central idea of coming "chip totality" and an elaborate evacuation of people to a higher dimension of planet Earth.
 However, their later efforts moved to defence against the attacks of negative extraterrestrial beings, called saurians or lizard people (in Czech: ještírci).

 In the second half of the 2000s, Ivo Benda and his group became more publicly known also in Slovakia.
 In 2007, the Slovak private television channel TV JOJ reported that the Universe People sent instructions on how to defend against attacks of evil extraterrestrial entities to the Slovak Ministry of Defense.
 The envelopes also contained suspicious material, which alarmed the Slovak Military Police and security services.
 One of the buildings of the Ministry was evacuated.
 These envelopes contained instructional CDs and promotional materials of the group.
 Ivo Benda stated on TV: "If you were attacked by a lizard man from an outer world, the Ministry of Defense should defend the people, shouldn't it?
 Or do you consider those lizard people as friends?"
 The suspicion of a security threat was unproven.